Retirement & Tax Planning Answers

 The Bottom Line

-2026 is structurally more important than most tax years because of the TCJA sunset question and continued SECURE 2.0 phase-ins.
-Roth conversion sizing, charitable giving structure, and IRMAA management all depend on which set of rules ultimately applies.
+2026 is structurally more important than most tax years because the 2025 OBBBA made the TCJA rates and estate exemption permanent (removing the sunset), temporarily raised the SALT cap, and SECURE 2.0 provisions keep phasing in.
+Roth conversion sizing, charitable giving structure, and IRMAA management now depend on your own bracket trajectory rather than on guessing whether rates will sunset.

 The right action depends on your situation.
 Households expecting higher brackets later may want to accelerate conversions; charitably inclined retirees should prioritize QCDs; households near IRMAA cliffs need careful December planning.